 The time reversal leads to a squeezing of the wave packet in momentum space near p = 0, that can be interpreted as an effective Loschmidt cooling [10].
-The effect of interactions on this cooling process is analyzed in Fig.3.
-The temperature T_f of the returned atoms can be defined as the temperature of atoms inside the momentum interval $[-2p_L, 2p_L]$ at $t = 2t_r$ (see [10]).
-For g = 0, the ratio T_f/T_0 of final and initial temperatures drops significantly with k.
+The effects of interactions on this cooling process are analyzed in Fig. 3.
+The temperature $T_f$ of the returned atoms can be defined as the temperature of those atoms with momentum in the interval $[-2p_L, 2p_L]$ at $t = 2t_r$ (see [10]).
+For g =0, the ratio $T_f/T_0$ of final to initial temperatures drops significantly with k.
 At small g = 0.5, the ratio remains essentially unchanged for all values of k considered.
-In contrast, for stronger nonlinearity (g = 10), there is no cooling at low values of $k \leq 3$, but for strong chaos with k > 3 the cooling reappears and becomes very close to the case q = 0 at large k values.
-Thus surprisingly strong quantum chaos enhances the cooling of BEC.
-This result is the consequence of relation (2), according to which the return probability becomes larger and larger with the increase of the quantum diffusion rate $D_q \approx k^2/2$.
+In contrast, for stronger nonlinearity (g = 10), there is no cooling at low values of $k \le 3$ , but for strong chaos with k > 3, cooling reappears and becomes very close to the case g = 0 at large k values.
+Thus, strong quantum chaos surprisingly enhances the cooling of BEC.
+This result is the consequence of relation (2), according to which the return probability becomes larger and larger with the increase of the quantum diffusion rate $D_q \approx k^2/2$ .

-The results presented in Figs.1-3 show that time reversal can be performed for BEC through the ATR procedure even in presence of strong interactions.
-The cooling mechanism works in presence of these interactions, if the quantum chaos is sufficiently strong.
+The results presented in Figs. 1-3 show that time reversal can be performed for BEC through the ATR procedure even in the presence of strong interactions.
+The cooling mechanism works also in the presence of these interactions, provided quantum chaos is sufficiently strong.